Leipzig Germany - City Of Rich Cultural and Musical Heritage

 St. Nicholas Church, a 75-meter-high tower is built in the 12th century.
 Its neoclassical interior with its lovely galleries and altarpieces attract visitors to Leipzig.
 The church was graced with performances by Bach and church also played an important role as a focal point of demonstrations against communist rule in East Germany in 1989.
 The history of the Old Trade Fair began with the International Architecture Exhibition in May 1913.
 The exhibition opened in the presence of the king of Saxony.
 Initially, there were seventeen halls with a total of 1, 399, 308 sq ft. exhibition space and in 1988 another eight halls had been added and in 1996, the trade fair moved to the new location on the outskirts of Leipzig.
 Now there are a number of businesses, service providers, research institutes and an indoor football hall are taking up residence on the ground of the Old Trade Fair.

 Leipzig University, one of the world’s oldest universities and the second oldest University was founded in 1409.
 A 34-story building with its panoramic café at 110 meters located at Augustus Platz, city largest square at the east end of the city center of Leipzig.
 The Egyptian Museum, the Museum of Antiquities and the University Art collections are some of the Leipzig’s most important attractions of the University.
 The German Library was established with the intention of gathering German language books and publications under one roof.

-Leipzig zoological garden, The Leipzig Cotton Mill, Mendelssohn House and among others is tourist’s attractions in Leipzig.
-The train station is nearby and you can easily find Luxury hotels, mid-range hotels and budget hotel according to your choice of amenities, budget and close to the train station, shops, restaurants and, an easy walk to the historic centers.
+Leipzig zoological garden, The Leipzig Cotton Mill, Mendelssohn House and among others are tourist’s attractions in Leipzig.
+The train station is nearby, and you can easily find Luxury hotels, mid-range hotels, and budget hotel according to your choice of amenities, budget and close to the train station, shops, restaurants and, an easy walk to the historic centers.